 China Inc set for biggest US IPO year since 2014 amid spat

-[LONDON] Chinese companies are choosing to make their market debuts in the US, even as Beijing and Washington spar over everything from trade and coronavirus to audit access.
+CHINESE companies are choosing to make their market debuts in the United States, even as Beijing and Washington spar over everything from trade and coronavirus to audit access.

+Firms based in China have raised US$9.1 billion through US initial public offerings this year, according to data compiled by Bloomberg, putting 2020 on course for the highest annual total since 2014.

 Your feedback is important to us